 What Is a Merchant Cash Advance?

-How does it work?
-What does it cost?
 Here are the basics of this popular type of small business financing.

-- proof of your identity (such as a state-issued ID)
+- Proof of your identity (such as a state-issued ID)

-- bank and credit card processing statements
+- Bank and credit card processing statements

-- business tax returns
+- Business tax returns

 To pay the money back, the lender will typically take a percentage of sales, usually on a daily basis.
-Repayments will come out of your connected merchant account and are calculated based on sales processed through credit or debit card cash register sales.
-Cash or check sales don’t count toward the daily quota.
+Repayments may come out of your connected merchant account and are calculated based on sales processed through credit or debit card cash register sales.
+In this case, cash or check sales don’t count toward the daily quota.

 Pros and Cons of the MCA

-Potential cashflow problems
+Potential cash flow problems

 Might need to change merchant processors

-The cost to get a merchant cash advance is much higher than many other types of funding.
+- High costs compared to other loans: The cost to get a merchant cash advance is much higher than many other types of funding.
 Costs are almost always described as factor rates, not interest rates.
 A factor rate differs from interest in that it’s not based on a specific time period.
 Paying off the advance more quickly won’t save you money, for example, in the same way that paying off a credit card faster will save you money on interest.